 If Kracker Jack’d were half as entertaining as its cover art, it might’ve at least been a guilty pleasure, but any thoughts of pleasure dry up within the first 30 seconds when you realize that one of the main characters speaks only in rhyme.
 Writer/director Chad Hendricks doles out character traits like he’s writing for the Seven Dwarves: Spliff (Bernie Davis) smokes weed all the time, Playa (Julius Golden) is always macking on the ladies (and unfortunately for us, always singing as he does so), Swole (Vesher Yisrael) is a weightlifter, Carlton (Mark Anthony Rivera) is a nerd, and the aforementioned Bling Bling (John W. Sloan, Jr.) raps all of his lines.

 The story begins with the fivesome beating up a wannabe white boy who uses the “N word” in an effort to “be down.”
 Later, when the guys throw a party at their crib, a masked stranger shows up and begins knocking people off — one by one, no less.
 Who could it be…?
-Featuring bits about farting, cunnilingus while menstruating and giving oral sex to cadavers, Kracker Jack’d is low-class endeavor with the comedic touch of a sledgehammer.
+Featuring bits about farting, cunnilingus while menstruating and giving oral sex to cadavers, Kracker Jack’d is a low-class endeavor with the comedic touch of a misogynistic sledgehammer.
 It’s not low-brow humor; it’s no-brow humor.
 Thankfully, the sound quality is so bad, you don’t have to listen to what they’re saying much of the time — although it’s hard to ignore the disturbing amount of dialogue ending in “izzle”.
 Oh my gizzle, what a stupizzle piece of shizzle.